 Common sense dictates that the submission should be at least in electronic format and that it should be made as soon as possible after the approval date.
 25(1) and (2) Within 7 days of date of council meeting which failed to approve annual budget If council fails to approve annual budget at meeting scheduled in terms of Section 24, must reconsider budget within 7 days of date of such meeting.
 If necessary, process must be repeated until budget approved by 30 June.
 Council As province will intervene if budget not approved by 30 June, mayor, councillors and accounting officer must co-operate to ensure obstacles to approval timeously removed.
 69(3)(a) and (b) 14 days after approval of annual budget (mid June to mid July) Accounting officer must submit to mayor draft service delivery and budget implementation plan, and drafts of annual performance agreements for municipal manager and all senior managers.
-Accounting officer 53(1)(c)(ii) Within 28 days after date annual budget approved (late June to late July) Service delivery and budget implementation plan must be approved by mayor, including projections of revenues and expenses for each month, and service delivery targets and performance indicators for each quarter.
-(Note that though the mayor approves these targets and KPIs, only the council may change them and then only following the approval of an adjustments budget.
-See Section 54(1)(c)).
-Mayor - 53(1)(c)(iii)(aa) & (bb) Within 28 days after date Mayor must take all reasonable steps to ensure that annual performance agreements for municipal Mayor No date is specified for the completion of this annual budget approved (late June to late July) managers and all senior managers are linked to measurable performance objectives approved with the budget and to the service delivery and budget implementation plan, and are concluded in accordance with Section 57(2) of the Municipal Systems Act. requirement, but the logical inference is that the date should not be much later than the date on which the service delivery and budget implementation plan must be approved.
+Accounting officer 53(1)(c)(ii) Within 28 days after date annual budget approved (late June to late July) must be approved by mayor, including projections Mayor - 53(1)(c)(iii)(aa) & (bb) Within 28 days after date \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Mayor No date is specified for the completion of this annual budget approved (late June to late July) managers and all senior managers are linked to measurable performance objectives approved with the budget and to the service delivery and budget implementation plan, and are concluded in accordance with Section 57(2) of the Municipal Systems Act. requirement, but the logical inference is that the date should not be much later than the date on which the service delivery and budget implementation plan must be approved.
 See Section 53(3)(b).
-16(1) 30 June Annual budget must be approved by council Council - 53(3)(a) and (b) 14 days after approval of service delivery and budget implementation plan (mid July to mid August, depending on date plan approved) Projections of revenues and expenses for each month and service delivery targets for each quarter (as set out in approved service delivery and budget implementation plan), and performance agreements of municipal manager and senior manager must be made public, and copies of performance agreements must be submitted to council and MEC for local government.
-Although this is not specified as a requirement, logic dictates that copies of the service delivery and budget implementation plan should also be submitted to council and the MEC.
+16(1) 30 June Annual budget must be approved by council Council - 53(3)(a) and (b) 14 days after approval of service delivery and budget implementation plan (mid July to mid August, depending on date plan approved) Projections of revenues and expenses for each month and service delivery targets for each quarter (as set out in approved service delivery and budget implementation plan), and performance agreements of municipal manager and senior manager must be made public, and copies of Mayor Although this is not specified as a requirement, logic dictates that copies of the service delivery and budget implementation plan should also be submitted to council and the MEC.